directvt/vtm/doc/architecture.md

 ## Keyboard hacking

 It is possible to emulate the tmux-like keyboard prefix approach by using a global variable in the Lua-scripting runspace.
-As an example, the following configuration adds the keyboard shortcut `Ctrl+B` as a toggle for an additional keyboard mode (coupled with a user-defined variable named `kbmodifier` - a table of Boolean values ​​unique to each connected user: `kbmodifier[vtm.gate]`) that allows windows to be moved directly using the arrow keys:
+As an example, the following configuration adds the keyboard shortcut `Ctrl+B` as a toggle for an additional keyboard mode (coupled with a user-defined variable named `kbmodifier` - a table of Boolean values unique to each connected user: `kbmodifier[vtm.gate]`) that allows windows to be moved directly using the arrow keys:

 - `~/.config/vtm/settings.xml`:
   ```xml